Lower Blue Residents United

 Mining the Hillyard Property

-Peak Materials has said that the Hillyard property will be mined for 10 years, then reclaimed.
+Peak Materials says that the Hillyard property will be mined for 15 years, including time for reclamation.
 The aggregate must be transported 7 miles to the Maryland Creek batch plant for processing.
 The number of trucks coming and going per day will be 115, so 230 accounting for both directions.
-This means a truck every 3 minutes 7 a.m. to 7 p.m.
+This means a truck every 3 minutes 7 a.m. to 7 p.m., 8 months a year.

 Maryland Creek Planned Life

 Peak Materials currently excavates aggregate from Cell #4 at Maryland Creek.
-They have said this will continue through 2019, then use materials from the Hillyard property 2020 – 2030.
-They have also suggested that they will then open Cell #5 at Maryland Creek and mine it 2031 – 2038.
-They will mine Cell #6 at Maryland Creek 2038 – 2058.
-This includes the land under the processing plant.
+They have said this will continue through 2020, then use materials from the Hillyard property 2020 – 2035.